galaxyproject/galaxy-hub/content/news/2024-04-26-workflows-workflows-workflows/index.md

 ## 💭 Final Thoughts

 We hope you these features a useful addition to your Workflow workflow, no matter how you may work with them.
 We're also excited for the possibilities the new Editor Tool Bar, Workflow Cards, Comments, and embeds offer for the future of Galaxy Workflows

-As always, please let us know if you have any feedback about these feature.
+As always, please let us know if you have any feedback about these features.

 Thanks for reading!